 Posts filed under “Technical Analysis”

-Major U.S. indices such as the S&P 500 and the NASDAQ Composite have both recently stabilized and bounced for the second time off their respective 50 day moving averages.
-Though historically June tends to be a negative month for stocks, with only 9 trading days left in the quarter we wonder aloud whether quarter ending “window dressing” will keep stocks elevated until June passes.
+Click to enlarge Major U.S. indices such as the S&P 500 and the NASDAQ Composite have both recently stabilized and bounced for the second time off their respective 50 day moving averages.
+Though historically June tends to be a negative month for stocks, with only 9 trading days left in the quarter we wonder aloud…Read More

 Click to enlarge I do not ever recall seeing all these in one place in one chart: S&P 500, DJIA, Gold, Silver, West Texas Intermediate, Total Debt as a % of GDP and the US 10yr to 1850.
 Many of these are at or close to all time highs.
 (Note the exception is the…Read More